-The DOT drug test is carried out because it is believed that truck drivers offer safety-sensitive services and so they need to be in proper health and senses.
-But, does DOT test for synthetic urine?
+The DOT drug test is carried out because it is believed that commercial truck drivers offer safety-sensitive services, and so they need to be in proper health and senses.
+But does DOT test for synthetic urine?
 Let us find out.

-Whenever an employee has to undertake a drug test, DOT informs the employee beforehand.
-This adds an unsaid advantage that the employee can easily make use of a fake pee kit and use synthetic urine to conveniently get through the drug test and simply save himself from the trouble and the consequences that might have been caused otherwise.
+Whenever an employee has to undertake a drug test, DOT protocols informs the employee beforehand.
+This adds an unsaid advantage that the employee can easily make use of a fake pee kit to conveniently get through the drug test and simply save himself from the trouble and the consequences that might have been caused otherwise.

 Does DOT Test For Synthetic Urine?

-DOT tests for urine samples but if you submit a sample of synthetic urine that is quality-oriented and has all the components that match the nutrients present in organic urine, the DOT drug test will not be able to find out that the specimen submitted by you is not real.
-DOT drug test only checks if the urine is biocide-free and at a proper temperature.
+DOT tests for urine samples, but if you submit a sample of synthetic urine to a urine specimen collector that is quality-oriented and has all the components that match the nutrients present in organic urine, the DOT drug test will not be able to find that the specimen submitted by you is not natural.
+DOT drug tests only check if the urine is biocide-free and at a proper temperature.
 If so, you will easily pass the drug.

 Will Synthetic Urine Pass a DOT Physical?